-I’ve just completed the 6th blog article for Edutopia in a six-part series that’s spanned two months.
+I wrote for Edutopia a six-part series that’s spanned two months.
 What a great experience it’s been to share ideas.
 The response by readers has been amazing.
 As I send to Edutopia the final article in the series, I found that several of the strategies needed greater detail than I could do with the word count limit.
 So what follows is that deeper dive.
 Here’s an article that goes to the heart of student choice.

 Join me through this blog on Opening Paths, especially the resources and follow me on Twitter @JMcCarthyEdS for open dialog about what our students need, and what we as professional learners can do so that ALL students succeed.
 Contact me for dialog, coaching, and to inspire your staff along their pathways to helping all students learn and achieve.